 Hodder Educations ‘RS Review’ magazine has sadly been discontinued.
 However, a range of free resources from past editions are still available on the Hodder website.

-The Stanford Encyclopedia of Philosophy is a fantastic resource which organizes scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work.
+The Stanford Encyclopaedia of Philosophy is a fantastic resource which organizes scholars from around the world in philosophy and related disciplines to create and maintain an up-to-date reference work.

 Crash Course is a YouTube channel started by John and Hank Green in association with PBS.
 It features videos on You Tube covering different aspects of Philosophy.